Skip to main content

 IRCHSS PhD Award 2009

 My major research interest are in children's literature, literary geography, material culture, and book history.
-These elements of my work intersect and overlap and my research is characterised by tracing connections between the imagined worlds of children's fantasy and the real world.
-I particularly specialise in examining the background details in texts that are often overlooked.
+These elements of my work intersect and overlap and my research is characterized by tracing connections between the imagined worlds of children's fantasy and the real world.
+I particularly specialize in examining the background details in texts that are often overlooked.
 My PhD and the publications that emerged from it focused on the relationship between the landscapes of twentieth-century children's fiction and the topical settings of fantasy literature.
 My first monograph, Landscape in Children's Literature (Routledge 2012), offered a new way to combine literature with morphology and landscape history to read the landscapes of children's fantasy in a new way.
 I have also published on Susan Cooper, Terry Pratchett, J.R.R.
 Tolkien, M.R.
 James, and Jules Verne.
 My latest monograph, British Children's Literature and Material Culture: Commodities and Consumptions 1850-1914 (Bloomsbury 2021), investigates the intersection of children's books and children's consumerism and analyses the role and representation of commodities within British children's literature in the late nineteenth and early twentieth centuries.
 In tracing the role of objects in key texts from the turn of the century, I uncover the connections between these fictional objects and the real objects that child consumers bought, used, cherished, broke, and threw away.
 Beginning with the Great Exhibition of 1851, my work takes stock of the changing attitudes towards consumer culture - a movement from celebration to suspicion - to demonstrate that children's literature was a key consumer product, one that influenced young people's views of and relationships with other kinds of commodities.
-My interest in the book as commodity reflects a wider interest in book history and I have written on typography in children's picture books and on paper-dolls in mid-century girls' periodicals.
+My interest in the book as commodity reflects a wider interest in book history and I have written on typography in children's picture books, and on mid-century girls' periodicals.
 In 2020, I was awarded a Sassoon Visiting Fellowship with the Bodleian Library, Oxford to complete research with the John Johnson Collection of Printed Ephemera into the links between advertising, illustration, and child consumers.
 Since joining Trinity, I have worked to connect my research to the special collections in the Library of TCD.
 As well as drawing public attention to the special collections, through my involvement with The History of the Book MOOC and the Pratchett Project, I have generated new research interest in the Pollard Collection of Children's Books.
-I have two funded PhD students (Provost's PhD Award 2020 and Irish Research Council postgraduate award 2021) working on the Pollard Collection with me.
-I am also committed to finding new ways to connect my research with my teaching interests and developing new ways to enhance the Collection, its international profile, and generate new research projects on the Collection.
+I am committed to finding new ways to connect my research with my teaching interests and developing new ways to enhance the Collection, its international profile, and generate new research projects on the Collection.
 With Co-PI Julie Bates, I have secured funding from the Higher Education Authority to develop a new research-led module Exploring Heritage Collections that enables us to bring students and professionals together to engage with special collections from 10 heritage institutions around Dublin, including the Library at TCD.